 For further information on any of the concerts please call 01483 421520 or e-mail firstname.lastname@example.org

-Served by a superb team; beer, wine, soft drinks, tea, coffee, chocolate bars, crisps etc. are available in the Church Room from doors opening until the end of the show irrespective of which venue the concert is in.
-Drinks may be taken into the Church but no alcohol is allowed to be taken outside the building.
+Served by a superb team; beer, wine, soft drinks, tea, coffee, chocolate bars, crisps etc. are available in St. John’s Church Room from doors opening until the end of the show irrespective of which venue the concert is in.
+Drinks may be taken into St. John’s Church but no alcohol is allowed to be taken outside the building.
 Fairtrade goods are used wherever possible.
 To enable us to comply with the Premises Licence and the four licensing objectives alcohol cannot be brought into the venue.
 The only alcoholic drinks which are permitted to be consumed are those which we sell at the bar i.e. beer and wine.

 Who Has Played Here

-Since the Farncombe Music Club concerts started in June 2007, St. John’s Church has played host to acts such as Black aka Colin Vearncombe, Beverley Craven, Kiki Dee & Carmelo Luggeri, Andy Fairweather Low & The Low Riders, Julie Felix, Julia Fordham, Fragile (the Yes tribute), Gordon Giltrap, Jaki Graham, Iona, Martyn Joseph, Steve Knightley, Kokomo, Dennis Locorriere, Never The Bride, Hazel O’Connor, The Book of Genesis (Genesis tribute), Tom Russell, Eve Selis, Martin Simpson, Stackridge, Judie Tzuke and After The Fire.
+Since the Farncombe Music Club concerts started in June 2007, St. John’s Church has played host to acts such as Caravan, Beverley Craven, Curved Air, Kiki Dee & Carmelo Luggeri, Andy Fairweather Low & The Low Riders, Julie Felix, Antonio Forcione, Julia Fordham, Gordon Giltrap, Jaki Graham, Steve Howe, Iona, Steve Knightley, Kokomo, Dennis Locorriere, Hazel O’Connor, Nerina Pallot, Tom Russell, Eve Selis, Vonda Shepard, Martin Simpson, Stackridge and Judie Tzuke.